Despite challenges from instant messaging and social media, email remains one of the most important forms of electronic communication.

 For example, if someone sends you an infected Word file, when you click it opens in Microsoft Word, or if they send you an executable program (an "exe" file), it will run directly, infecting your device in an instant.

 Merlin is different.
-Everything in Merlin lives within a secure 'box', including all incoming email no matter what the source.
+Everything in Merlin lives within a secure 'box'.

 Internal secure viewers or editors are used to open attachments, which completely isolates them from the operating system where they could do harm.